A D&I World on its own: Management and Leadership Culture

 The responsibility of managers not only includes the achievement of business and people goals.
 Your management task involves considerable complexity.
 The discussion of D&I must take this into account and should not be guided by territorial thinking.
 How well does your company succeed in demonstrating the relevance of D&I, offering operationalization and providing real support for personal implementation?

 Relevant topics – clear statements – ambitious agenda

 Is D&I on the radar of your management?
 Does this attention go beyond simple KPIs?
-One of our tasks as D&I experts is to develop a strong foundation of meaning for D&I that positions the topic in a relevant way and enables the management to convey a comprehensible classification and clear expectations.
+One of our tasks as D&I experts is to provide sense-making for D&I that positions the topic in a relevant way and enables management to convey a meaningful reasoning and clear expectations.
 Our broad expertise provides special added value for individual work with senior executives.

 Operational management teams